 Fabio Ruggiero's website

 An object is manipulated in a nonprehensile way when it is not caged between the fingertips or the hand's palm.
 Moreover, the so-called "force closure" constraint does not hold at each time of the manipulation task.
 This means that the motion can also be performed thanks to unilateral constraints: the part can thus roll, slide and break the contact with the robot manipulating it.
 Examples of everyday nonprehensile manipulation tasks are pushing objects, folding clothes, carrying a glass on a tray, cooking in a pan and so on.
 Nonprehensile manipulation can also be referred to as dynamic when the dynamics of both the object and the robot are essential to accomplishing the desired task.
 A standard approach within the robotics community is to split a compound nonprehensile manipulation task into several subtasks, which are more easy to deal with individually.
 Therefore, it is possible to define the so-called ``motion primitives'' like rolling (both holonomic and nonholonomic), throwing, bouncing, catching, sliding and so on.
 The main goal regarding Fabio Ruggiero's research is to design a common practical/theoretical framework where each motion primitive can be equipped with a proper motion planner and controller.
+A survey about nonprehensile manipulation is written by Fabio Ruggiero here, while the results of the here project are resumed here.

 A holonomic rolling motion between two convex surfaces at contact is considered here and here.
 There are no constraints between the two surfaces but only the rolling one.
-In particular, the stabilization in full gravity of the unstable position of a disk free to roll on an actuated disk is addressed.
+In particular, the stabilization in full gravity of the precarious position of a disk free to roll on an actuated disk is addressed.
 The same set-up is considered here where passivity theory has been employed, and here and here in presence of the so-called ``matched disturbances'' within the control action.
 The found solution exploits the port-Hamiltonian approach.
 By generalizing the method, here, under certain assumptions about the shapes of the rolling surfaces, a proper change of coordinates allows to study the general case of nonprehensile planar rolling through classic nonlinear control techniques, where the design of the controller is much simplified.
 A nonprehensile manipulation task in case of nonholonomic rolling can be considered the motion control of the `ballbot'', that is a spherical robot with a cylindrical top.
 A geometric control approach without coordinates is proposed here.

 Another task in which nonholonomic rolling is involved is the hula-hoop system.
 This system consists of a pole in contact with a hoop: the pole is intended to be moved for inducing, through contact, a spinning movement of the hoop.
 A high-gain observer and a controller are designed in here to avoid both velocity measurements and the complete dependence on the mathematical model.
 A formal mathematical analysis, which guarantees ultimate boundedness of all coordinates, is presented here.